 Christianity is ultimately not a philosophy but a relationship.
 And Bible reading for the Christian must always be in the service of deepening this relationship.

 I did not discover this until my teenage years.
 When I was a child, we had an old bible sitting around that was seldom opened.
 Curiosity prompted me to delve into it at about age 12.
 The only thing that interested me were the Old Testament stories touching upon fighting and sex.
 Everything else bored me to tears.
 My conclusion?
 The bible is dull and irrelevant.

 Shortly thereafter, a young priest came to the parish right out of seminary and started a youth group.
-He passed out the Good News bible, a very easy to understand modern translation, with a cool, electric cover.
+He passed out the Good News bible, a very easy to understand modern translation.
 I started reading it and this time it wasn’t ancient history.
 It was about now.
 It was about problems I was facing.
 Through it I heard God speaking to me about my own issues, answering my own, pressing questions, and I couldn’t get enough.

 Later on I went to college and began formal study of Scripture, where I was eager to learn a lot of history, interpretation theory (hermeneutics) and even biblical Greek.
 But ultimately it was all in service of the relationship.
 The goal was, and still is, to understand the Bible better so that I might hear Him speaking more clearly and give myself more wholeheartedly to Him.

 Perhaps the very central chapter of the entire Council, is not in Dei Verbum at all, but in Lumen Gentium or the Dogmatic Constitution on the Church.
 Chapter Five of that document makes clear the Universal Call to Holiness, that everyone, from every walk and state of life, is called to the heights of holiness, defined in terms of an intimate, transforming union with the three divine Persons.